-A high proportion of respondents from adult education (37%) had not taken any sick leave in the 12 months prior to the survey being conducted.
-Of those who had taken sick leave, however, the average number of days off was 9.9 (SD = 24.8).
-On average, respondents with poorer well-being on all of the HSE stressor categories, and who reported higher levels of perceived stress and work-life conflict, had taken more days off sick.
+A high proportion of respondents from higher education (44%) had not taken any sick leave in the 12 months prior to the survey being conducted.
+Of those who had taken sick leave, however, the average number of days off was 5.09 (SD = 15.8).
+On average, respondents with poorer well-being on the HSE stressor categories relating to relationships, control and demands, and who reported higher levels of perceived stress and work-life conflict, had taken more days off sick.